-- what steps have been taken to locate the information - whether the file has been traced - · whether checks have been made with all people who previously had the file - whether the information is likely to have been destroyed - whether Police ever held the information sought.
+- •what steps have been taken to locate the information - ·whether the file has been traced - · whether checks have been made with all people who previously had the file - •whether the information is likely to have been destroyed nollientura at la ma linatar ati an alar a --- 1-1- -- 11 . . .
+1/D

+•whether Police ever held the information sought.